Volume 6, Issue 1 – January 2005

 5) What resources do you want from or do you have to offer the rest of the IWL community as you continue your leadership journey?

 My WLC program and my experiences are solely within Wells Fargo.
-I’m dying to hear from others in other companies about what they’ve found successful in their application of Leading by Context™ principles.
+I’m dying to hear from others in other companies about what they’ve found successful in their application of Leading from Context™ principles.
 I would love to hear about what people in other organizations do when they run into obstacles, for instance.

 From my point of view, I highly recommend reviewing the WLC notebook when someone gets stuck because that’s what’s worked for me.
 However, perhaps someone else has something else that really works for them that I am overlooking.
 I would love to alumni stories.